garrett16r/Yuuki-Bot/README.md

 npm install
 npm start
 ```
 Be sure to start the bot twice the first time in order to be sure all Pokemon data is read in correctly.
 Apparently it doesn't like reading in 900+ records at once.
+Or that may just be my computer.
+I'm actually not sure anymore.